Harshit264/Projects/README.md

 # Projects
-This repository is the culmination of all the projects I have worked over.
+This repository is the culmination of all the projects I have worked on as a developer.
+Many of them consist of passion projects.
+I will always be adding new projects to this repo as I create them.

-# How to access the files?
+# How do you access the files?
-Open terminal and run command:
+Open the terminal and run the command:
 ```
 git clone https://github.com/Harshit264/Projects.git
 ```
-And the repository will be cloned on your machine.
+This command will clone the repo on your computer.
+If you get any error regarding `git` not existing on your computer then you can download the `zip` file and extract it or download git on your computer using [this](https://git-scm.com/) link.
+Click [here](https://github.com/git-guides/install-git) to see the Documentation for the installation of git.

 # To run the files
-If the file which which you are trying to run contains a `packages.json` file then go to your terminal and run command:
+If the file which you are trying to run contains a `packages.json` file then go to your terminal and run the command:
 ```
 npm i
 ```
+This will download all the `dependencies` required to run the website.
+If you get an error regarding `npm` not existing on your computer then you won't be able to run all the features of the website.
+You can download node and npm using [this](https://nodejs.org/en) link.
+Click [here](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/) to see the Documentation for the installation of git.

 # Other Projects
-To check code for my Personal Portfolio click [Here](https://github.com/Harshit264/PersonalPortfolio)
+To check the code for my Personal Portfolio click [Here](https://github.com/Harshit264/PersonalPortfolio).
+New projects are being added and existing projects will be getting feature updates so stay tuned.

+***
-# Thanks for reading till the end :-)
+Thanks for reading till the end :-)
+***